forta-network/docs/docs/delegated-staking-introduction.md

 After every reward epoch ends (1 week, from Monday 00:00:00 UTC to Sunday 23:59:59 UTC), rewards in FORT are assigned to the pools in the reward distribution smart contract, within the next 48 hours.
 The smart contract distributes the rewards between owners and delegators following the rewards formulas.

-To learn more about rewards, visit the [Rewards Formula page](delegated-staking-rewards.md).
+To learn more about rewards, please visit the [Rewards Formula page](delegated-staking-rewards.md).

-In accordance with Forta Network's mission of securing Web3, delegated stakes are subject to the possibility of a small partial reduction in case the pool they are delegating to is slashed (either because of technical reasons or misconduct).
+In accordance with Forta Network's mission of securing Web3, delegated stakes are subject to the possibility of a partial reduction in case the pool they are delegating to is slashed (either because of technical reasons or misconduct).
+Please check the [Slashing Policy](slashing-policy.md) for more information.

 !!! warning "Delays"
     - Delegators are subject to a waiting period of 10 days to reclaim their FORT after initiating a stake withdrawal.